Aconcagua Gear List

 A lightweight insulated jacket filled with down or synthetic insulation.
 An insulated down or synthetic jacket.
 A synthetic model mimics down's insulative, air-trapping properties but is not susceptible to losing loft in damp conditions like goose down.
 Insulated synthetic jackets are crucial for summer mountaineering- especially in wet locations, as the synthetic insulation handles body moisture without any problem and dries quickly.
 Synthetic insulations are usually measured in grams of weight per square meter- this number helps indicate how warm a jacket will be.

-For example, a 180g insulated synthetic jacket would be warm enough for climbing as high as 5000m/16405feet.
-Down jackets are lighter than expedition parkas but still offer significant insulation for cold conditions or moderate altitudes.
-They are usually worn during breaks, around camp, and when climbing in cold conditions.
-Knowing exactly how warm a down jacket can be challenging since factors like down quality, construction method, and fabric choices significantly impact a jacket's warmth.
+For example, a 180g insulated synthetic jacket would be warm enough for climbing as high as 5000m/16405 feet.
+Down jackets are lighter than expedition parkas but offer significant insulation for cold conditions or moderate altitudes.
+They are usually worn during breaks, around camp, and when climbing in freezing conditions.
+Knowing exactly how warm a down jacket is can be challenging since factors like down quality, construction method, and fabric choices significantly impact a jacket's warmth.
 We recommend contacting an expert resource when choosing a down jacket.

 Waterproof Jacket

 The hard-shell fabric must also be helmet-compatible, waterproof, and breathable.
-3-layer jackets tend to be more waterproof in extended use in wetter or more adverse conditions.
-For mountain travel, hard-shell jackets must have a hood and be uninsulated because dual-purpose, insulated hard-shell jackets do not allow for modular layering.
-A hard-shell jacket should never be worn unless extreme wind or precipitation requires it- it is better to use more breathable layers (like a mid-layer or soft-shell jacket) when possible to avoid trapping sweat.
+3-layer jackets are more waterproof in extended use in wetter or more adverse conditions.
+For mountain travel, hard-shell jackets must have an uninsulated hood because dual-purpose, insulated hard-shell jackets do not allow for modular layering.
+A hard-shell jacket should never be worn unless extreme wind or precipitation requires it- it is better to use more breathable layers (like a mid-layer or soft-shell jacket) when possible to avoid trapping

 Parka

-An 8000m expedition parka is the warmest insulated jacket available, and it is suitable for use anywhere in icy conditions.
-Expedition parkas are down insulated since synthetic insulation would be too heavy and too bulky.
+An 8000m expedition parka is the warmest insulated jacket available, suitable for use anywhere in icy conditions.
+Expedition parkas are down insulated since synthetic insulation would be too heavy and bulky.

 A more extended cut, an insulated hood, baffle box construction, and 800+ fill-power down are characteristics of the expedition-worthy parka.
-A down parka should fit over a shell or soft-shell jacket.
+A Parkaparka should fit over a shell or soft-shell jacket.

 Head